Mapping CO Ice in a Star-Forming Filament in the 3 kpc Arm with JWST: Results

-The amount of \ce{H2} mass in the filament measured with dust extinction is larger than the mass measured using the X-factor or \ce{CO} isotopologues.
+The amount of $\mathrm{H_2}$ mass in the filament measured with dust extinction is larger than the mass measured using the X-factor or CO isotopologues.

 The X-factor decreases with increasing metallicity \citep{Bolatto2013, Gong2020, Kohno2024, Bisbas2025}.
 The metallicity in the Galactic Center is higher than the solar neighborhood \citep{Nandakumar2018}, so it decreases radially.
 The filament is in front of the CMZ, but it is not in the solar neighborhood, so it should have a higher metallicity and thus a smaller X-factor.
 Thus, the mass measured with the local X-factor should be an upper limit.
-However, the \ce{H2} mass measured with the X-factor, as shown in Table \ref{tbl:mass}, is substantially lower than the mass measured using dust extinction.
+However, the $\mathrm{H_2}$ mass measured with the X-factor, as shown in Table \ref{tbl:mass}, is substantially lower than the mass measured using dust extinction.

-Both of the \ce{H2} masses estimated using \ce{^13CO} and \ce{C^18O} LTE assumptions are also much lower than expected from the dust extinction.
-While this could be due to the lines being optically thick when we assume they are optically thin, the lack of mass estimated using the \ce{^12CO} X-factor points to another explanation.
+Both of the $\mathrm{H_2}$ masses estimated using $\mathrm{^{13}CO}$ and $\mathrm{C^{18}O}$ LTE assumptions are also much lower than expected from the dust extinction.
+While this could be due to the lines being optically thick when we assume they are optically thin, the lack of mass estimated using the $\mathrm{^{12}CO}$ X-factor points to another explanation.

-The most likely cause of the discrepancy between the masses measured using \ce{CO} emission and dust extinction is substantial \ce{CO} freezeout.
-Cold, dense clouds where stars form have the conditions where \ce{CO} falls out of the gas phase and freezes onto dust grains.
+The most likely cause of the discrepancy between the masses measured using CO emission and dust extinction is substantial CO freeze-out.
+Cold, dense clouds where stars form have the conditions where CO falls out of the gas phase and freezes onto dust grains.

-Table \ref{tab:mass_ratio} shows different \ce{H2} mass ratios for methods of estimating the mass of the filament.
-The first row shows that over 50\% of the mass as traced by \ce{CO} is from \ce{CO} ice, which is an underestimate of the amount of freezeout due to the X-factor behavior mentioned above.
+Table \ref{tab:mass_ratio} shows different $\mathrm{H_2}$ mass ratios for methods of estimating the mass of the filament.
+The first row shows that over 50\% of the mass as traced by CO is from CO ice, which is an underestimate of the amount of freeze-out due to the X-factor behavior mentioned above.